UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Green cap: when sold/destroyed, reroll all targets
 - Purple cap: when sold/destroyed, transform into a random target item
 - Magic radish: when activated, transform into above item
+- Glass bottle: when activated, spawn glass-slots in a QUEEN-4 shape (ONE TIME USE)

 Destructive items:
 - Dark skull: destroys target items, generates +5 points for each